 Awakening the Story Within

-Activists will be available to answer questions and share information!
+Activists were available to answer questions and share information!

 The Merry Rockers